AskDocDoc

 How to stop hairfall and grow hair🥲🥲

-black patches on body
+black spots on stomach

 how to make hair thick and strong from roots naturally